For-a-few-DPPs-more/structure-factor/docs/index.rst

 There are many candidate HU processes in the physics literature, but rigorously proving that a point process is HU is usually difficult.
 It is thus desirable to have standardized numerical tests of hyperuniformity.
 A common practice in statistical physics is to estimate a spectral measure called the structure factor, the behavior of which around zero is a sign of hyperuniformity :cite:`Cos21`.

-This Python toolbox gathers many estimators of the structure factor, along with a numerical test of effective hyperuniformity and the corresponding possible class of hyperuniformity.
+This Python toolbox gathers the estimators of the structure factor surveyed in :cite:`HGBLR:22`, along with a new statistical test of hyperuniformity asymptotically valid :cite:`HGBLR:22`, the test of effective hyperuniformity :cite:`Tor18` and the corresponding possible class of hyperuniformity :cite:`Cos21`.

 Installation
 ------------